What do you want to do ?

 Tell us in writing about these changes.
 Make sure you include a copy of any relevant documents to prove this.

 We can help you understand what the form is asking.
-If you need to help to fill in the VCAT application form, talk to us.
+If you need to help to fill in the VCAT application form, contact us.

 We can: